JasonK94/cursor_configs/context_general.md

   2. Make local commits frequently; push only major/stable changes or when collaboration requires it.
   3. Summarize major changes in `CHANGELOG.md` using Keep a Changelog style.
   4. Reference the relevant DEVLOG entry in commit messages when helpful.

+## Project Artifacts

+A new project initialized via `cinit` contains several key files.
+Understand their roles:

+1.  **`context.md`**: The **Single Source of Truth** for the AI agent.
+This is your primary tool for guiding the AI.
+It defines the project's goal, scope, and technical constraints.
+It should be updated continuously as the project evolves.
+2.  **`NEXT_STEPS.md`**: A **bootstrapping guide**.
+It contains the ideal first prompt to give the AI agent to kickstart the development process in a structured way.
+Its purpose is fulfilled after this first prompt.
+3.  **`DEVLOG.md`**: The **project's narrative log**.
+Use it to record the "why" behind decisions, track experiments, and maintain context between development sessions.
+This is for both you and the AI to review.
+4.  **`CHANGELOG.md`**: The **formal record of changes**.
+Use it to document notable updates, bug fixes, and new features, typically adhering to Semantic Versioning.